wwombat/sicp/secret_blog/on_math.md

 When one listens to music, one builds up a library of sounds and styles: and almost like magic, you subconsciously begin to get ~feelings~ about these styles.
-When you hear a piece of music, you get a feeling about what type of music it is- what "rules" of sound were invoked to creat it.
+When you hear a piece of music, you get a feeling about what type of music it is- what "rules" of sound were invoked to create it.
 Just like how you can learn to recognize genres of music (something can *feel* hip-hop, or country, or rock, or baroque, etc. etc.), you can learn to *feel* different categories of Mathematical things!
 MATH being a fundamental reflection